allan-cais/besunny-ai/docs/VIRTUAL_EMAIL_IMPLEMENTATION.md

 ## Overview

 The virtual email addresses feature allows each user to have their own unique email address in the format `inbound+{username}@sunny.ai`.
 When emails are sent to this address, they are automatically processed, stored as documents, and sent to the n8n classification webhook.
+The classification agent uses AI reasoning to determine which project the content should be associated with.

 ## Architecture